abdurahmoniy/Pokemon_App/README.md

 ***

 ## Task
 TODO - What is the problem?
-And where is the challenge?
+And where is the ?

 ## Description
 TODO - How have you solved the problem?